zliang4/bt2201-html_modules/README.md

 * Add information about all the modules you study this year to the html document.
 * Module codes and titles should be headings.
 * Add very short module descriptions for each module.
 These should be paragraphs.
-* Give the page a meaning ful title
+* Give the page a meaningful title
 * Upload this file to your area on bimserver2.com

 Commit early, commit often - that way you can go back if you have made a mistake and I can see all the work you have done.
 There's no problem if you commit and there's a mistake in your file.